BlaineDev/431-2020/classes/postclass/README.md

 On or around 2020-12-15, I will edit this post-class page to include information on 431 grades, and detailed suggestions for the break.
     - I’ll email a link to everyone in the 431 class when it’s available, regardless of whether or not they've signed up for 432.

+# Information on 431 Close-Out and Grades

+will be forthcoming.

 # Things to Do Over the Break

 - My best tip is to keep analyzing data using R. Perhaps you could work on one or more of [the Tidy Tuesday projects](https://thomasmock.netlify.app/post/tidytuesday-a-weekly-social-data-project-in-r/).
 There's a new data set every week!